Do you need dental work that requires dental anesthesia (getting your mouth numb at the dentist)?

 If you have difficulty getting numb, ask your dentist to use articaine.
 Opens new tab to paperThe Journal of the American Dental Association published a paper that showed “articaine produced anesthesia more profound than other routinely used anesthetics” (most commonly lidocaine), and it had a 54% greater success with numbing patients who had difficulty getting numb.

-Why is a needle used?
+Why is a needle used for administering dental anesthesia?

 A needle is used to accurately place the local anesthetic under the tissue near the intended cluster of nerves or by the tooth for the maximum benefit.

 Often, our Salt Lake City dentists find patients’ dental fears stem from a fear of needles, formally known as belonephobia.
 If this is the case for you, then you’re going to like this news…

 New technology is coming out that reduces pain with an injection and helps ease your dental fear.
 At Legacy Dental, we use a wand to administer local anesthetic.
 This wand delivers the medication at a slow, steady rate, which results in less pain.

 One day, there might even be a solution that eliminates needles.
 Until then, you can count on us to offer you the best dental care available today.